martell/ellcc/llvm/docs/LangRef.rst

     This calling convention, like the `PreserveMost` calling convention, will be used by a future version of the ObjectiveC runtime and should be considered experimental at this time.
+"``cxx_fast_tlscc``" - The `CXX_FAST_TLS` calling convention for access functions
+    Clang generates an access function to access C++-style TLS.
+The access function generally has an entry block, an exit block and an initialization block that is run at the first time.
+The entry and exit blocks can access a few TLS IR variables, each access will be lowered to a platform-specific sequence.

+    This calling convention aims to minimize overhead in the caller by preserving as many registers as possible (all the registers that are perserved on the fast path, composed of the entry and exit blocks).

+    This calling convention behaves identical to the `C` calling convention on how arguments and return values are passed, but it uses a different set of caller/callee-saved registers.

+    Given that each platform has its own lowering sequence, hence its own set of preserved registers, we can't use the existing `PreserveMost`.

+    - On X86-64 the callee preserves all general purpose registers, except for RDI and RAX.
 "``cc <n>``" - Numbered convention
     Any calling convention may be specified by number, allowing target-specific calling conventions to be used.
 Target specific